marirs03/Using-Javascript-in-iOS/README.md

 # Using-Javascript-in-iOS
 A sample project for accessing javascript functions in a swift project using JavascriptCore framework.

-A sample project for accessing javascript functions in a swift project using JavascriptCore framework.

 This project uses JavascriptCore iOS Framework.
 The JavaScriptCore framework provides access to WebKit’s JavaScript engine.

 JSVirtualMachine